Getting Treatment in Texas

 Some cancer centers in Texas are focused on more than just treatment.
 They make research a priority as well.
 Clinical trials are an important part of research.
 They recruit patients to test the latest cutting-edge treatments for mesothelioma.
 Enrolling in a clinical trial can give you access to new treatments before they are widely available.

 Cancer researchers, such as Dr. Jonathan E. Dowell at the UT Southwestern Medical Center, study how to best treat mesothelioma and other cancers.
-This includes all aspects of cancer care.
-Not just chemotherapy, but long-term outpatient care, palliative care and cancer prevention.
+This includes all aspects of cancer care, not just chemotherapy, but long-term outpatient care, palliative care and cancer prevention.

 Clinical Trial